 - There was a demotivational poster to this effect: The picture was Ronaldo giving autographs while the caption said: "During an autograph session with Polish fans, Ronaldo unexpectedly signed a life contract with Arka Gdynia."

 - Animaniacs have an episode where the Warners are taking the place of Plotz's sick secretary.
-Yakko gives Plotz a few documents to sign, hiding among them a check for $80 billion.
+Yakko gives Plotz a few documents to sign, hiding among them a check payable to Yakko Warner for $80 zillion.
 He then shouts to his brother and sister, "We're rich!"
-Plotz takes the check away, to which the brother merely says, "We're poor!"
+Plotz takes the check away, to which Yakko merely says, "We're poor!"

 - In Buzz Lightyear of Star Command the L.G.M.s got Commander Nebula (who hates robots) to approve the creation of XR by slipping the authorization form in with their vacation requests.
 (It's also implied they've successfully pulled this trick more than once before.)

-- On Dastardly and Muttley in Their Flying Machines, in the episode "Home Sweet Homing Pigeon", Dick Dastardly asks Muttley, Klunk and Zilly to sign his memory book.
+- On Dastardly and Muttley in Their Flying Machines, in the episode "Home Sweet Homing Pigeon", Dick Dastardly asks Muttley, Klunk, and Zilly, who are being discharged, to sign his memory book.
 They actually signed four-year enlistment renewals.

 - In the Donald Duck cartoon The Flying Jalopy, Don buys an airplane from an unscrupulous Honest John type who makes him sign an insurance policy, but folds the paper to hide the fact that he, not Donald, is the beneficiary.

 - In the Droopy cartoon "The Chump Champ", a competitor in a sports contest set up a fake psychic reading tent and asked for Droopy's signature to get a reading off it.
 Turns out he tricked Droopy into signing a document confessing to cheating and forfeiting.
 Fortunately, Laser-Guided Karma came back to bite him.